MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-hr2day-tutorial.md

 - An HR2day by Merces single sign-on enabled subscription.

 > [!NOTE]
-> We don't recommend using a production environmentTo test the steps in this tutorial.
+> We don't recommend using a production environment to test the steps in this tutorial.

 To test the steps in this tutorial, follow these recommendations:

 - Don't use your production environment unless it's necessary.
-- If you don't have an Azure AD trial environment,  get a [one-month trial](https://azure.microsoft.com/pricing/free-trial/).
+- Get a [one-month free trial of Azure AD](https://azure.microsoft.com/pricing/free-trial/) if you don't already have it.

 ## Scenario description
 In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario that's outlined in this tutorial consists of two main building blocks:
+The scenario that's outlined here tutorial consists of two main building blocks:

 1. Adding HR2day by Merces from the gallery.
 2. Configuring and testing Azure AD single sign-on.